ABOUT THE HISPANIC YOUTH LEADERSHIP ACADEMY (HYLA)

 - Have a sponsor (lay or clergy member of the UMC).

-- Fill out the application form and submit by April 1st of each year for participation in the summer leadership academy (applications are accepted until May 1st of each year if there is space available)
+- Fill out the application form and submit by April 15th for participation in the summer leadership academy (applications are accepted until May 1st of each year if space is available)

 SCHOLARSHIPS FOR ROOM, BOARD, and GROUND TRANSPORTATION ARE PROVIDED FOR MOST PARTICIPANTS upon acceptance into the academy.

-For more information contact Rev. Dr. Cristian De La Rosa firstname.lastname@example.org or Cesar Linares email@example.com
+For more information contact Rev. Dr. Cristian De La Rosa firstname.lastname@example.org or email@example.com

-- Did you know the Hispanic church is also growing and in need of young LATIN@ leaders?
+- Did you know the Hispanic church is also growing and in need of young LATINX leaders?